-As UK lockdown restrictions are eased there are new rules and requirements that you must be aware of before you travel to your next assignment.
+Countries are changing how they tackle the virus regularly with regards to quarantine requirements, wearing of face masks and travel restrictions.
+As UK lockdown restrictions are eased there are new requirements that you must be aware of before you travel to your next assignment.

-Border Rules have been implemented in the UK with immediate effect which require travellers entering the UK to complete a 14 day quarantine upon entry.
+Border Rules have been implemented in the UK which require travellers from specific countries entering the UK to complete a 14 day quarantine upon entry.
 There are some exemptions for our industry which include;

 - Workers required for the continued safe and secure operation, maintenance and essential support services for offshore oil and gas infrastructure in the UK are exempt from the 14 day quarantine.

 Seamen and masters as defined in section 313(1) Merchant Shipping Act 1995, maritime pilots as defined in para 22(1) of schedule 3A of the Merchant Shipping Act 1995, and inspectors and surveyors of ships appointed under section 256 of the Merchant Shipping Act 199

 Seafarers do not need to complete the Public Health passenger locator form if they have travelled in a part of the vessel that is not accessible to passengers or they have travelled on a vessel which does not carry passengers.

 You will still need to complete the Public Health passenger locator form before you travel to the UK if you have travelled in a part of the vessel that is accessible to any passenger for any part of the journey, unless the passengers remain in their vehicles in that area (for example on a RoRo ferry)., This can completed up to 48 hour in advance.